teamheaven/Cafe-Management-System/README.md

 # Cafe Management System (CMS)

 A Java-based desktop application for managing cafe orders, payments, and billing.
-This project includes features for user login, order management, UPI/Cash payment, QR code generation, and PDF receipt generation.
+This project includes features for user login, order management, UPI/Cash payment, Stock Management, Order History Page, and PDF receipt generation.

 ---

 ## Features

-- **User Login:** Simple authentication with username and password.
+- **User Login & Register:** Simple authentication with username and password.
-- **Order Management:** Select items, update quantity, and add customer name.
+- **Order Management:** Select items, quantity, table no, Current order,  Proceed to payment, and add the Customer name.
+- **Stock Management:** Select items, update quantity, and manage & update the stock.
 - **Payment Options:**
 - **UPI Payment:** Scan QR and confirm payment.
 - **Cash Payment:** Direct payment option.
 - **PDF Bill Generation:** Automatically generates a receipt after payment.
 - **Dashboard:** View orders and reports (future enhancements: daily sales summary).
 - **QR Code Support:** Static scannable QR for UPI payments.
+- **Order History:** Used to manage the history, check, or track the history.
+- **Menu Page:** Where the user can see the menu of items.

 ---